Our collection of resources is designed to help Social Workers in their effort to provide the best possible care to their clients.

 The only way forward: Shifting Punitive Perspectives

 The Canadian Friends Service Committee (CFSC) is offering a free webinar series on the topic of Shifting Punitive Perspectives.
-With the help of panelists, CFSC will examine the impacts of the existing criminal justice system, possible alternatives, and next steps. - https://quakerservice.ca/news/the-only-way-forward/
+With the help of panelists, CFSC will examine the impacts of the existing criminal justice system, possible alternatives, and next steps.

-Canadian Families and Corrections Network (CFCN) Resources:
+Canadian Families and Corrections Network (CFCN) Resources

 Time Together - A survival guide for families and friends visiting in Canadian federal prisons.